kar-mi/spirit-vale-tools/README.md

 A Windows packet-capture foundation with a Bun/TypeScript API.
 It uses the user's existing Npcap installation directly in passive, non-promiscuous mode and never drops, modifies, or injects traffic.

-See [Packet Capture Workflow](docs/packet-capture-workflow.md) for the complete build, operation, integration, and troubleshooting guide.
+See the [documentation index](docs/README.md) for capture operation, packet decoding, and package-routing guides.

 ## Prerequisites